Nintendo Switch Online: Missions and rewards

 Missions and rewards were launched in March 2022.
 These missions, to be offered on a rotating basis, give the user opportunities to earn Nintendo platinum points by completing certain activities with the Switch software or in various games.
 The points can then be redeemed to purchase digital items to be used within the Nintendo Switch app, as well as towards physical items at the Nintendo store.

 Game Trials

-Game Trials are a feature that allow members to try out a game for 1 week.
+Game Trials are a feature that allow members to try out a game for one week.
 The game would be the same as if a person were to buy the game regularly.
 Games that are on Game Trials usually also go on sale on the eShop.
 If subscribers bought the game, any progress made on the trial will transfer to the game.

+Playtest Program

+On October 9, 2024, Nintendo announced a program titled Nintendo Switch Online: Playtest Program, which allowed select users who successfully applied the following day to test an upcoming feature for Nintendo Switch Online.
+The playtest was only open to Nintendo Switch Online + Expansion Pack members whose Nintendo Account region was set to Japan, the United States, the United Kingdom, France, Italy, Germany, and Spain and whose age is 18 or over.
+The playtest ran from October 23, 2024 to November 5, 2024.
+A second run of the playtest ran from July 29, 2025 to August 10, 2025.
+This version was open to Canada, Brazil, and Mexico in addition to the first playtest regions.

+Reports on leaks of the first playtest revealed it was a multiplayer creative sandbox game, that allowed players to "discover new lands, enemies, and resources that will become essential", with the goal being to "fully develop a massive, expansive planet by utilizing creativity and farmed resources".
+Comparisons were made to Minecraft.
+No leaks were reported on for the second playtest, though it was confirmed to be the "same service" as the 2024 test.

+Nintendo Music

+Nintendo Music is a music streaming service app featuring various Nintendo video game music soundtracks that was released for Android and iOS on October 31, 2024.
+Whilst the app is free to download, it requires Nintendo Switch Online to access the app's content, but all subscribers can use the service at no additional charge.
+The app functions similarly to other services such as Spotify as it can create curated playlists based on Nintendo soundtracks and can download music for offline listening.
+The app also features a spoiler feature that can hide music and can extend certain songs by 15–60 minutes.